jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/Operations_Manual/karaf-logging.md

 # Configuring logging level within karaf

 It's possible to adjust the verbosity of logging for each Frinx ODL feature.
-Two levels are available - INFO and DEBUG.
+The following levels are available (most verbose listed first) - TRACE, DEBUG, WARN, INFO, ERROR.
 INFO is less verbose and is a good compromise in terms of verbosity and effectiveness.

 After [starting Frinx ODL](running-frinx-odl-after-activation), first check the logging level currently set for each feature: within the karaf console type
 ```